Xi Jinping says he will support Pakistan in stabilizing its financial situation - ExBulletin

 The meeting took place at the Great Hall of the People of China, during which the two leaders discussed broad-based economic and investment cooperation.

-The two leaders exchanged views on regional and global developments, as per the Pakistani government’s statement.
+According to the statement from the Pakistani government, the two leaders exchanged views on regional and global developments.
 They also held discussions to further strengthen the strategic partnership between the two countries.

+Prime Minister Shehbaz has said that the Sindh government is ready to work with the companies to solve the problem of water supply in Karachi.

+Second phase of CPEC to usher in a new era of development

-Before leaving for Beijing on Nov.
-1, the premier said he was “honored to be among the first leaders to be invited after the historic 20th CPC National Congress.”
+Before leaving for Beijing on November 1, the first said he was “honored to be among the first leaders to be invited after the historic 20th CPC National Congress.”

 He said the second phase of CPEC is expected to usher in a new era of socio-economic development that will improve the standard of living of our people.